 In principle, the transfer of personal data to a country outside the EEA that does not provide an "adequate level of protection" is prohibited.

-The Privacy Commission follows the European Commission's decisions as regards to those countries that are considered to provide such adequate level of protection (including the Safe Harbor Framework).
+The Privacy Commission follows the European Commission's decisions as regards those countries that are considered to provide such adequate level of protection.

-The Data Protection Act provides a limited list of exceptions to this general prohibition.
+The Data Protection Act provides a limited list of exemptions to this general prohibition.
 For instance, data transfers are permitted if the data subject has unambiguously given his/her consent to the proposed data transfer.
 The Data Protection Act also provides a derogation from the general prohibition if the data controller "ensures adequate safeguards with respect to the protection of privacy and fundamental rights and freedoms of individuals, and regarding the exercise of the corresponding rights; such safeguards can result from appropriate contractual clauses in particular".